 Reeling from the attempted suicide of his mother, Rob Evans is feeling more aimless than ever.
-He’s already made some bad choices in his life, like allowing his manager to devalue his music career by turning him into a one-hit teenage heartthrob.
+He’s already made some bad choices in his life, like allowing his manager to devalue his music career by turning him into a teenage heartthrob.
 He also failed to communicate his true feelings to his ex-girlfriend, and the regret he feels over their breakup is still mounting.

 The realization that he ignored the signs of his mum’s deteriorating mental health, however, has turned him despondent.
 While he initially has trouble communicating to his once-vibrant mother, Susan, a final push from his sister sends Rob on a journey that not only results in a better understanding of Susan, but also of himself.